-However, the median down payment on loans approved in 2018 was only 5%!
+The median down payment on loans approved in 2018 was only 5%!
 Those waiting until they have over 20% may already have enough saved to buy now!

-In fact, there are over 45 million millennials (33%) who are mortgage ready right now, meaning their income, debt, and credit scores would all allow them to qualify for a mortgage today!
+There are over 45 million millennials (33%) who are mortgage ready right now, meaning their income, debt, and credit scores would all allow them to qualify for a mortgage today!